 - Competition: This is one of the key elements for the research phase and it allows your agency to analyze the competitor’s strengths and weaknesses, and develop a strategy that will result in a market-leading website.

-During this phase, your agency should also address any of your questions, raise the ones you may not have considered in your in-house web planning, as well as explain their website development process as it tends to vary from agency to agency.
+During this website development phase, your agency should also address any of your questions, raise the ones you may not have considered in your in-house web planning, as well as explain their website planning process as it tends to vary from agency to agency.

 At this stage, your agency will define your website’s layout and core functionality.